Biomimetics Lab Logo

 Modeling and Control of an Ornithopter for Diving (Oct.
 2016)

-We indentify piece-wise affine linear models for diving maneuvers in flapping winged flight.
+We identify piece-wise affine linear models for diving maneuvers in flapping winged flight.
 These models are used to compute the reachability sets that satisfy recovery conditions for safe diving.
 The point within the dive to begin recovery was determined by checking the current pose for inclusion in the backward reachable set.
 2.2 meter dives were achieved at a success rate of 60 percent.
 Rose et al. (IEEE/RSJ IROS Oct.
 2016) and movie

 h2bird+dive